-Based on Neil Gaiman and Terry Pratchett’s beloved fantasy novel, Good Omens: The Nice and Accurate Prophecies of Agnes Nutter, Witch, the new series is scripted for television by Gaiman himself (Stardust, American Gods, Doctor Who…if you needed a few credentials).
-Good Omens follows the trials and tribulations of those trying to bring about—or more accurately, stop—the apocalypse.
-Primarily, Aziraphale (an angel) and Crowley (a demon), who after a millennia or two on earth have become rather fond of humanity.
-They decide to try to intercept the Anti-Christ, who isn’t where they thought he was, and attempt to stop the pending apocalypse.
+Based on Good Omens, Neil Gaiman and Terry Pratchett’s beloved fantasy novel, Good Omens: The Nice and Accurate Prophecies of Agnes Nutter, Witch, the series is scripted for television by Gaiman himself (Stardust, American Gods, Doctor Who…if you needed a few credentials).
+While the bulk of the events of the book played out in season 1, the show was a hit, and Gaiman has helped shepherd the story forward for a second season, building on the world he created with the late Pratchett.

-Where to Watch Good Omens
+How to Watch Good Omens

 Good Omens is an Amazon Original on Prime Video.
 Suppose you aren’t a subscriber to Prime Video.
 Don’t worry.
 Just sign up for a free trial to Amazon Prime, and you can watch Good Omens for free!

 The service costs $14.99 per month after the free trial, but you won’t be charged if you cancel before the trial expires.
 While a subscription to Amazon Prime provides access to thousands of movies and TV shows through Prime video, there are also a ton of other benefits like free shipping on prime eligible purchases on Amazon.
 You can learn more about the other benefits of Prime in our review of Amazon Prime.

 Amazon Prime video is supported on the following devices:

 In season one, Sheen and Tennant are joined by a bevy of familiar faces making up the team of humans and deities of the end days, including Jon Hamm as the Archangel Gabriel, a middle management type, leading the forces of Heaven, who returns for season 2, alongside Derek Jacobi as Metatron.